-It’s happened to the best of us: you left your keys on the kitchen counter and now you can’t get back in.
+It’s happened to the best of us: you left your keys on the kitchen counter and now you can’t get back into your home.
 In times like these, we often feel like turning to desperate measures, but in truth, breaking a window is never a good plan.
-Not only will it cause costly damage to your home, but it runs the risk of causing bodily harm.
+Not only can it cause costly damage to your home, but it could run the risk of causing bodily harm.
 The good news is that there are plenty of other workable options that can get you back indoors quickly and safely.

 Call Someone With a Spare Door Key

 Sometimes, getting back indoors is just a simple waiting game.
 If your spouse, child or other family member has a door key, call them to see if they can make a quick trip back home to let you in.
-If they aren’t able to come back right away, find a way to kill a few hours until they can.
+If they can’t come back right away, here are a few additional ways to try to get back inside your home.

 Check for Unlocked Windows and Doors

-While we would never recommend intentionally leaving your home unsecured, you may have accidentally left a window unlocked the last time you opened it to let a cool breeze in that can help you get back inside.
+While we would never recommend intentionally leaving your home unsecured, you may have accidentally left a window unlocked the last time you opened it to let in a cool breeze.
 Be sure to try all back doors and patio doors first before resorting to more creative options.

-Once you do get back inside, make sure to lock up more thoroughly in the future and consider hiding a spare key in a secure location outside.
+Once you do get back inside, make sure to lock up more thoroughly and consider hiding a spare key in a secure location outside.

-In the end, the best defense against getting locked out of your home is to have plenty of back-up plans that will help you regain entry the next time you are locked out.
+In the end, the best defense against getting locked out of your home is to have plenty of backup plans that will help you regain entry if you find yourself in this situation.
 While it may not bring much comfort to your current situation, you can chalk it up as a learning experience that’ll prevent you from dealing with the same problem again.

 Create a Back-Up Front Door Key

-One good solution for the future is to keep a back-up key somewhere safe and accessible.
+One solution for the future is to keep a backup key somewhere safe and accessible.
 While we don’t recommend keeping a spare under the doormat, as everyone knows that trick, having it in your wallet or car is a great alternative, as you’ll always have it with you.

 Implement Keypad Home-Entry Access

-Instead, you can add a garage keypad to your home’s exterior.
-If you’re going to keep a spare key outside the home but not in your car or wallet, the garage offers plenty of secure areas for you to tuck it away.
+If a spare key won’t work for your situation, you can add a garage keypad to your home’s exterior.
+The garage offers plenty of secure areas for you to tuck a spare key away if you want to keep a spare key outside the home, but not in your car or wallet.
 To gain entry, you just enter your custom code; no additional keys to worry about or potentially lose.

 There are also a variety of keyless smart locks on the market for those who regularly misplace keys.
 With just a few quick button presses, you can get back indoors right away.